Yeast Infection During Pregnancy – Everything That You Need To Know

 - Eating a nutrient-rich diet

 The course of action involves the applications of vaginal creams such as Clotrimazole and Miconazole until the symptoms begin to diminish.
-The treatments don’t last more than two weeks and should be completed to make sure the infection does not come back.
+The treatments don’t last more than two weeks, and should be completed to make sure that the infection does not come back.

-When you begin to notice signs of a yeast infection you can use some of these effective home remedies to treat yeast during pregnancy.
+When you begin to notice signs of a yeast infection, you can use some of these effective home remedies to treat the infection during pregnancy.

-- Yoghurt: Since the natural vaginal flora during a yeast infection is disturbed, yoghurt can be used to restore the balance and control the yeast overgrowth.
-Rich in an essential bacterium called Lactobacillus acidophilus, unflavoured yoghurt can be applied vaginally once or twice a day until the symptoms disappear.
+- Yoghurt: Since the natural vaginal flora during a yeast infection is disturbed, yoghurt can be used to restore the balance, and control the yeast overgrowth.
+Rich in an essential strain of bacteria called Lactobacillus acidophilus, unflavoured yoghurt can be applied vaginally once or twice a day until the symptoms disappear.

-- Apple Cider vinegar: It can offer quick relief due to its anti-fungal properties.
-Dab the affected region with the vinegar and leave it for some time until it dries and rinse the area with water.
+- Apple Cider Vinegar: It can offer quick relief due to its anti-fungal properties.
+Dab the affected region with the vinegar and leave it for some time until it dries, and then rinse the area with water.
 It can also be mixed in bath water as a form of treatment.

-- Coconut oil: Coconut oil can be used as a simple and effective treatment for fungal infections.
-It can also be mixed with cinnamon oil and applied over the affected area thrice a day to reduce the pain or discomfort.
-Coconut oil is one of the best products to use to treat fungal infections as fungi cannot thrive in such a thick environment.
+- Coconut Oil: Coconut oil can be used as a simple and effective treatment for fungal infections.
+It can also be mixed with cinnamon oil and applied over the affected area thrice a day to reduce pain or discomfort.
+Coconut oil is one of the best products to use to treat fungal infections, as fungi cannot thrive in such a thick environment.

-- Cranberry Juice: Along with other topical remedies for the infection, drinking cranberry juice can be highly beneficial in treating yeast.
-It is known for its safe ability to treat urinary tract infections and improve the pH balance of the vagina.
+- Cranberry Juice: Along with other topical remedies for this infection, drinking cranberry juice can be highly beneficial in treating yeast.
+It is known for its safe ability to treat urinary tract infections, and improve the pH balance of the vagina.

-Preventive Measures To Avoid Yeast Infection While Pregnant
+Preventive Measures to Avoid a Yeast Infection While Pregnant

 Although there are factors such as hormonal imbalance and vaginal secretions that are not under your control, there are some preventive steps you can take to minimise your chances of developing an infection.
 Here are some tips to prevent yeast infections:

-- Keep the genital area dry by wearing loose cotton undergarments which facilitate air circulation
+- Keep the genital area dry by wearing loose cotton undergarments that facilitate air circulation.

-- Make sure to shower immediately and dry yourself thoroughly after activities such as swimming and work outs.
-Do not sit in damp or wet bathing garments for long periods of time
+- Make sure to shower immediately and dry yourself thoroughly after activities such as swimming and exercise.
+Do not sit in damp or wet bathing garments, or sweaty workout clothes, for long periods of time.

-- Eat a healthy balanced diet with plenty of fruits and vegetables and whole grains while avoiding high sugar and fatty foods
+- Eat a healthy, balanced diet with plenty of fruits, vegetables, and whole grains, while avoiding high sugar and fatty foods.

 Complications Of Yeast Infection

-An untreated yeast infection during pregnancy can cause a lot of discomfort even though it isn’t dangerous.
-In some cases, much more serious complications from other infections or STD’s can be misread as yeast infection and thus go unnoticed.
+An untreated yeast infection during pregnancy can cause a lot of discomfort, even though it isn’t dangerous.
+In some cases, serious complications from other infections or STDs can be misread as yeast infections and thus go unnoticed.
 This can cause serious problems for you and your baby.

 Two of the most frequently asked questions for pregnant women going through this infection include:

-Yeast infection does not affect the growing baby.
-However, if you have yeast infection at the time of labour, the baby might contract it as it passes through the birth canal.
+Yeast infections do not affect the growing baby.
+However, if you have a yeast infection at the time of labour, the baby might contract it as it passes through the birth canal.
 It leads to an infant yeast infection of the mouth called thrush.
-It is characterised by white patches on the mouth, roof of the mouth, side and the tongue.
+It is characterised by white patches on the mouth, roof of the mouth, sides, and the tongue.
 Though not severe, the infection can come back while breastfeeding.
-It can be easily treated with antifungal medication for the baby and an ointment for the mother.
+It can be easily treated with antifungal medication for the baby, and an ointment for the mother.

-The chances are rare but the infection can be passed between the sexual partners.
-If the male partner develops symptoms such as redness, itching, rashes or burning, it is a good idea to abstain from sex during treatment.
+The chances are rare, but the infection can be passed between sexual partners.
+If the male partner develops symptoms such as redness, itching, rashes, or burning, it is a good idea to abstain from sex, and seek treatment immediately.

 Although it does not pose a serious health risk, a yeast infection is a common irritant during pregnancy.
-Adopt simple preventive and remedial practices to ensure you reduce the chances of contracting this, and do make sure you see a doctor if you do.
+Adopt simple preventive and remedial practices to ensure you reduce the chances of contracting this infection, and do make sure to consult a doctor if you do.